feluxe/very-hungry-pi/README.md

 ### Sharing sources with the Pi:

 Your Pi needs access to the directories of each client that you want to backup.
 Just share/export them with `NFS` or `Samba` (There are plenty tutorials for this on the www).
-Perhaps *vhpi* can also create local backups as well.
+Perhaps *vhpi* can create local backups as well.

 You should use `autofs` or similar to automatically mount the shared directories with your Pi whenever they are available.
 This way your Pi will automatically mount the directories whenever a machine enters the network.